1274 results - showing 1 - 30

 36 Snowsfields, Bermondsey, London SE1 3SU

 Trivet is a joint collaboration between chef Jonny Lake and master sommelier Isa Bal, both alumni of Heston Blumenthal's Fat Duck.
 Here you can expect an informal take on fine dining with a truly epic wine list that covers the globe.
-The attached wine bar has a pared down menu that's also worth trying out.
+The attached wine bar also serves the restaurant menu and it's open on Mondays (when the restaurant is closed) as Labombe serving special wines by the glass.

 daterranew